2017 CS Golden Spin of Zagreb

 The 2017 CS Golden Spin of Zagreb was the 50th edition of the annual senior-level international figure skating competition held in Zagreb, Croatia.
-It was held at the Dom sportova on December 2017 as part of the 2017–18 ISU Challenger Series.
+It was held at the Dom sportova in December 2017 as part of the 2017–18 ISU Challenger Series.
 Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dance.

 Entries

 The International Skating Union published the preliminary entries on 21 November 2017.